SCSRC SITE AUTHORIZATION CONTINUING EDUCATION PROGRAM & APPLICATION

 2. CE Site Coordinator: The CE Site Coordinator is a designated individual authorized to approve and issue CE hours provided on-site.
 The CE Site Coordinator is required to maintain records relating to CE programs and CE hours issued.
 Completion of an annual report form indicating CE activity for the site is to be mailed, faxed or e-mailed to the CE Program Chair of the SCSRC, so that the CE Program Chair can report to the Board the total number of CE’s issued per year.

-3. On-Site Programs: The CE Site Coordinator can only approve educational programs conducted physically on-site at the approved facility.
-“On-site” is defined as taking place within the respective organization designated on the application form and refers to a facility located on the physical address assigned on this application form.
+3. On-Site and Virtual Programs: The CE Site Coordinator can only approve educational programs conducted physically on-site at the approved facility or provided in an acceptable virtual format (see guidelines for traditional versus non-traditional activities).
+“On-site” is defined as taking place within the respective organization designated on the application form and refers to a facility located on the physical address assigned on this application form or provided in a virtual format.
 SCSRC approved CE sites found in violation of this standard will be subject to penalties including revocation of site authorization and voided CE programs or hours.

 4. SCSRC CE Chair(s): Designated individual(s) responsible for the coordination and correspondence of the CE site authorization program.
 All questions relating to program policy and operation can be directed to the education chair(s).
 The continuing education chair(s) report(s) directly to the Board of Directors of the SCSRC.

 1. CE Program Approval Process: Approved programs for CE’s are live or virtual education programs that meet or adhere to the following criteria set forth by the South Carolina Society for Respiratory Care and the licensure Board for South Carolina.
 The CE site coordinator approves programs directly according to the following guidelines:

 - One hour (60 minutes) of direct educational instruction equates to 1 CE.
 CE can be administered in increments of 0.5 hours.